Nugget-exe/HackTHION-AAAAAAAAAAA/README.md

 # HackTHION-AAAAAAAAAAA

-add html files to a folder called templates add the css file to a folder called static
+download flask via pip install flask
+Create 2 folders next to each other, templates and static put html files in the templates foilder, and main.css in static